Dr. Mario: Retrospective reception

 Allgame praised the NES version, stating that on its release, "when puzzle games were flooding the market, Dr. Mario stands out as one of the best, combining a smooth learning curve, playful graphics and memorable tunes" and "fundamental concepts may be simple, but the addictive gameplay becomes progressively more complex as the speed increases and additional viruses are added."

 Dr. Mario was rated the 134th best game on a Nintendo system in Nintendo Power's Top 200 Games list, the 7th best Mario game of all time on ScrewAttack's Top 10, and the 51st best NES game of all time by IGN.
 IGN also rated the soundtrack, composed by Hirokazu Tanaka, as seventh in its list of the top ten greatest 8-bit soundtracks.
 GamesRadar ranked it the 13th best NES game ever made, calling it "one of the most celebrated of the [puzzle] genre".
 Game Informer's Ben Reeves called it the seventh best Game Boy game.
 In 2019, PC Magazine included Dr. Mario on their "The 10 Best Game Boy Games".

-The Game Boy Advance re-release in the Classic NES series is rated 66/100 on Metacritic based on 10 reviews.
+The Game Boy Advance re-release in the Classic NES Series is rated 66/100 on Metacritic based on 10 reviews.
 Most reviews pointed out the game's addictiveness and praise the addition of wireless multiplayer, but some questioned the relevance of the standalone re-release.
 Eurogamer said the game was "still as playable, addictive, and maddening as it was back in 1990" but criticized Nintendo for re-releasing classic games as standalone games in the Classic NES Series instead of as a compilation, like Atari's Atari Anthology or Midway's Midway Arcade Treasures.

 Craig Harris of IGN sarcastically expressed unease over the game's use of medicine.
 He enjoyed the addictive gameplay, but criticized the black-and-white manual which made it difficult to understand the colored gameplay mechanics.
 1UP.com noted that the game's "color-matching action is more engrossing than Mario Bros. turtle-punching platform hopping", but strongly questioned whether this re-release is worth its sale price by itself when a version of Dr. Mario was included in another Game Boy Advance game, WarioWare, Inc.: Mega Microgames!.

+Henk Rogers of the Tetris Company spoke negatively about the game in an interview published in 2018, saying he "was pissed off about that game, Dr. Mario was a blatant attempt to come up with a Tetris replacement and I thought they did it in a cheesy way."